How to Theme Your Eightly

 What is a Themed Eightly?

-Think of it like setting the scene before the action starts.
-It helps you choose what belongs today, and what doesn’t.
+Think of it like a lens.
+It helps you focus on what belongs today, and what doesn’t.

 Why Use a Theme?